NCAS-CMS/cfdm/docs/source/introduction.rst

   (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form, and

-* read, write, and create coordinates defined by geometry cells.
+* read, write, and create coordinates defined by geometry cells (new in version 1.8.0).

 Note that cfdm enables the creation of CF field constructs, but it's :ref:`up to the user to use them in a CF-compliant way